Policy Subject: Web page publishing for administrative offices

 5.1 University Website Design Resources

-Administrative offices creating or updating websites to comply with the University Website Design shall consult the University Webmaster or the UW-Superior Website Guidelines approved by the University Technology Committee.
+Administrative offices requesting updates to websites must comply with the University Website Design shall consult the University Webmaster or the UW-Superior Website Guidelines approved by the University Technology Committee.

 5.2 University Website Design Assistance